2017 Houston Texans season

-The 2017 Houston Texans season was the franchise's 16th season in the National Football League (NFL) and the fourth under head coach Bill O'Brien.
+The 2017 season was the Houston Texans' 16th in the National Football League (NFL) and their fourth under head coach Bill O'Brien.
 With the Texans' loss at the Titans in Week 13, Houston exceeded their loss total (7) from 2014, 2015 and 2016.
 The Texans clinched their first losing season since 2013 (and their first under Bill O'Brien), and finished in last place in the AFC South for the first time since 2013.
+The Texans also missed the playoffs for the first time since 2014.

 The team were with high hopes with Deshaun Watson as their starting quarterback who broke rookie records in his starts.
 However, after a loss in Week 8, Watson tore his ACL during practice that ruled him out for the rest of the season.
 The team was forced to turn to backup Tom Savage to replace Watson.
-Savage could not fill the void and the Texans limped to a 4–12 finish, tied for second-worst in the AFC standings with the Indianapolis Colts.
+Savage could not fill the void and the Texans limped to a 4–12 finish, tied for second worst in the AFC standings with the Indianapolis Colts.
 The team was also affected by the loss of defensive end J. J. Watt, who for the second consecutive season was lost early, this time after suffering an injury in Week 5.

 This was also the last full season under the ownership of Bob McNair, who died during the 2018 season.